neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Encryption/CSEv1Keychain.md

 The CSEv1 keychain is an encrypted string which contains a JSON object with the keys used for the client side encryption.

 The CSEv1 keychain is implemented using [libsodium](https://download.libsodium.org/doc/bindings_for_other_languages).
-You can find the default implementation of the CSEv1 keychain [in the passwords-client package](https://git.mdns.eu/nextcloud/passwords-client/blob/master/src/Encryption/Keychain/CSEv1Keychain.js).
+The standard implementation of the CSEv1 keychain can be found [in the passwords-client package](https://git.mdns.eu/nextcloud/passwords-client/blob/master/src/Encryption/Keychain/CSEv1Keychain.js).

 ### Structure